 Some painkillers are fine to take at the same time as Naproxen, including:

-This is because Naproxen is primarily an anti-inflammatory, whereas these others are different types of painkillers (for example, Codeine is an opioid-type painkiller).
+This is because Naproxen is primarily an anti-inflammatory, whereas these others are different types of painkillers (for example, codeine is an opioid-type painkiller).

 As you can see in the list above, Naproxen should not be taken alongside other anti-inflammatories, such as ibuprofen or aspirin.
 This can have a damaging effect on the stomach and intestines if taken long-term without the proper precautions.

-If you are unsure about what you can and can’t take with Naproxen, then speak to your doctor or pharmacist.
+If you are unsure about what you can and can’t take with Naproxen, speak to your doctor or pharmacist.

 No, Naproxen does not cause weight gain — weight changes of any kind are not listed as a side effect of this painkiller.